-REGISTRATION PROCEDURE AND POLICIES
+REGISTRATION PROCEDURE AND POLICIES MUST BE FILLED OUT

 - The registration fee will not be pro-rated.